Attorney General announces vaping summit in Bentonville

 LITTLE ROCK, Ark.
-(KFTA) — Arkansas Attorney General Leslie Rutledge announced two youth vaping summits.
+(KNWA) — Arkansas Attorney General Leslie Rutledge announced two youth vaping summits.

 The first summit will be held Monday, October 7 at Arkansas Children’s Hospital in Little Rock and Wednesday, October 9 at Bentonville High School with support from the University of Arkansas Medical Sciences (UAMS).